Strength in Numbers

-With our New Year 5780 (Rosh Hashanah and Yom Kippur) are but 6 months away, as we have been able to come through two years of the Pandemic, we now have an opportunity to reflect upon the messages embedded in prayers that reach out to every one of us, from the very young to the elders.
+With our upcoming New Year 5783 (Rosh Hashanah and Yom Kippur) are but 6 months away, as we have been able to come through two years of the Pandemic, we now have an opportunity to reflect upon the messages embedded in prayers that reach out to every one of us, from the very young to the elders.
 Each year important messages can be gleaned from the prayers.
 These speak to what is relevant in our lives, when looked at with fresh eyes.

 It is never too early to wishing you a better year, a sweet New Year in good health and peace.
 May you be inscribed in the book of life.